chadgeary/cloudblock/oci/README.md

 # Be in the oci subdirectory
 cd ~/cloudblock/oci/

-# Move vars file to be untracked by git
+# Move vars file to be untracked by git, if not already done.
-mv oci.tfvars pvars.tfvars
+if [ -f pvars.tfvars ]; then echo "pvars exists, not overwriting"; else mv oci.tfvars pvars.tfvars; fi

 # Pull cloudblock updates
 git pull